Skip to Main Content

 A Courtyard Address in the First District

-Vienna's restaurant scene is easier to read from its extremes than its middle.
-At the leading sit the multi-star operations — Silvio Nickol Gourmet Restaurant at €€€€, Konstantin Filippou, and Steirereck, each with two or three Michelin stars and price points to match.
+Buxbaum is a restaurant in Vienna serving Modern Austrian cuisine at €€€ pricing.
+At the leading sit the multi-star operations, Silvio Nickol Gourmet Restaurant at €€€€, Konstantin Filippou, and Steirereck, each with two or three Michelin stars and price points to match.
 At the accessible end, the Beisl tradition holds its ground.
 Buxbaum, situated at Grashofgasse 3 inside the Heiligenkreuzerhof, occupies neither position.
-It sits in the productive middle tier: modern cuisine, €€€ pricing, Michelin Plate recognition in both 2024 and 2025, and a Google rating of 4.6 across 768 reviews.
-That combination places it in a peer set that includes venues like Esszimmer - Everybody's Darling and Herzig — restaurants where the cooking is taken seriously without the ceremony or spend of the starred tier above.
+It sits in the productive middle tier: modern cuisine, €€€ pricing, and a Google rating of 4.6 across 822 reviews.
+That combination places it in a comparable set that includes venues like Esszimmer - Everybody's Darling and Herzig, restaurants where the cooking is taken seriously without the ceremony or spend of the starred tier above.

 The Heiligenkreuzerhof is one of the oldest monastery courtyards in Vienna, a Baroque complex whose stones predate most of what passes for 'historic' in other European capitals.
 Reaching Buxbaum requires passing through the courtyard arch off Schönlaterngasse, a route that strips away the ambient noise of the First District before you arrive.
 The physical approach matters here in a way that a conventional street-front address would not permit.
 You are already somewhere specific by the time you reach the door.